prestone/limiter/README.md

 # Limiter
 Limit any of request simple.
+Sometimes you want to limit any of request or data.
+So here is a simple solution for limits.

 ## Example
 ```go